Quality Improvement Resources for Families

-Choosing Quality Child Care – Tips for parents looking for quality programs.
+Choosing Quality Child Care – Tips for families looking for quality programs.

 Online publication providing resources in various languages for families based on the California Infant/Toddler Learning & Development Foundations and the California Preschool Learning Foundations.
-Parents and family members can find out what skills help children from birth to age five learn, how they learn language, how they learn about feelings and relationships, how they learn about numbers, and how they become skillful at moving their bodies.
+Families can find out what skills help children from birth to age five learn, how they learn language, how they learn about feelings and relationships, how they learn about numbers, and how they become skillful at moving their bodies.

-The Parent Toolkit App is an online resource to help parents navigate their child’s journey from pre-kindergarten through high school.
-Also available in Spanish , the app allows parents to access academic benchmarks, as well as health and wellness resources including physical development and nutritional information.
+The Parent Toolkit App is an online resource to help families navigate their child’s journey from pre-kindergarten through high school.
+Also available in Spanish , the app allows families to access academic benchmarks, as well as health and wellness resources including physical development and nutritional information.

 Learn the Signs.
 Act Early.